kampersanda/elinor/elinor-cli/README.md

 {"query_id":"q_2","doc_id":"d_3","score":2}
 ```

-An example of the predicted JSONL file is:
+An example of the JSONL file for the predicted relevance scores is:

 ```jsonl
 {"query_id":"q_1","doc_id":"d_1","score":0.65}